OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 The San Diego Film Festival encourages community engagement, film production, tourism and trade and celebrates San Diego's unique natural, artistic, academic and cultural resources in a truly international event.

 ABOUT THE FESTIVAL

-The San Diego Film Festival (SDFF)is a competitive five-day festival for U.S. and international independent film held annually in the fall at multiple film village locations in the Greater San Diego area.
+The San Diego Film Festival (SDFF)is a place for the film professionals and film enthusiasts to engage, explore and discover new cinematic creativity in a fabulous environment.The SDFF is a competitive five-day festival for U.S. and international independent films and filmmakers held each fall at multiple “film village” locations in the Greater San Diego area.

 Each year the Festival includes:

 • 100's of visiting filmmakers and entertainment industry leaders

 • Sneak preview premieres of Oscar-worthy studio releases